ToshioCP/Gtk4-tutorial/src/sec10.src.md

 In each structure, its parent instance is declared at the top of members.
 So, every ancestors is included in the child instance.
 This is very important.
-It guarantees a child widget to derive all the features from ancestors.
+It guarantees a child widget to inherit all the features from ancestors.
 The structure of `TfeTextView` is like the following diagram.

 ![The structure of the instance TfeTextView](../image/TfeTextView.png){width=14.39cm height=2.16cm}